filsan95/Project-LYNX_Tutorial/README.md

 	  ```

 ## Granting Cookie Access
-One reoccuring issue you will encountered is a series of prompts asking for permission on cookies for every search.
-This is because most website on the modern web use cookies, and the default setting for LYNX is to disable cookies.
-To permanantly enable cookies,
+One reoccuring issue you will encounter are a series of prompts asking for permission on cookies for every search.
+This is because most modern website on the web require or use cookies.
+Given that the default setting for LYNX is to disable cookies, to bypass the persistant prompts, and for ease of use, it is highly recommended to permananlty enable cookies on your browser.
+To do so, take the following steps.